 Soft Bristle Brush

 Not all dog foods are made equal.
-For great hair that is stronger with less shedding, feed your dog a food with vitamins, minerals, antioxidants, and Omega 3 and Omega 6 fatty acids (such as fish oil supplements that have been scientifically proven to improve dogs' coats and skin, and potentially reduce shedding.
+For great hair that is stronger with less shedding, feed your dog a food with vitamins, minerals, antioxidants, and Omega 3 and Omega 6 fatty acids, such as fish oil supplements that have been scientifically proven to improve dogs' coats and skin, and potentially reduce shedding.

-You can find tons of homemade dog food recipes with videos on Top Dog Tips Recipes section.
-Pick the ones that agree with your furry friend’s digestive system, and I recommend working with your veterinarian or a canine nutritionist to find the best dog food and treats for your pup’s needs.
+You can find tons of homemade dog food recipes with videos on here.
+Pick the ones that agree with your furry friend’s digestive system, and I recommend working with your veterinarian or a canine nutritionist to find the best dog food and treats for your pup's needs.

 3. Dog Supplements

 There are many supplements available for your four-legged friend just like they are for you.
-If your dog is receiving a balanced food and snacks through commercial kibble, particularly top rated brands, then he doesn’t need supplements.
+If your Fido is receiving a well balanced food and snacks through commercial kibble, particularly top rated brands, then he doesn’t need supplements in most cases.